stripe/skycfg/README.md

 ## Contributing

 We welcome contributions from the community.
 For small simple changes, go ahead and open a pull request.
 Larger changes should start out in the issue tracker, so we can make sure they fit into the roadmap.
 Changes to the Starlark language itself (such as new primitive types or syntax) should be applied to https://github.com/google/starlark-go.

+## Stability

+Skycfg depends on internal details of the go-protobuf generated code, and as such it may need to be updated to work with future versions of go-protobuf.
+We will release Skycfg v1.0 after all dependencies on go-protobuf implementation details have been fixed, which will be after the "api-v2" branch lands in a stable release of go-protobuf.

+Our existing public APIs are expected to be stable even before the v1.0 release.
+Symbols that will change before v1.0 are hidden from the public docs and named `Unstable*`.